An injury may seem to be a disaster. The reality could be different. Hypnotherapy could help you

 Several of my clients were experiencing a degree of depression due to the interruption of their sporting careers.
 They worried that this could spell the end of their progress.
 They worried that they would re-injure themselves.

-Being that they had worked so hard to reach their position within their sports, their incapacitation had left them with damage to their sense of self-esteem and identity.
+Being that they had worked so hard to reach their position within their sports, their injury and the resultant impairment of their abilities had left them with damage to their sense of self-esteem and identity.

 My clients were locked into a negative cycle of thoughts and emotions which imperilled their recovery and their return to full form once recovered.

 Hypnotherapy, in the hands of a skilled and experienced therapist, can help to resolve these problems.
 Don;t just resign yourself to the idea that your best days are now behind you.
 Things can be different!